BlakeRiverCanter/watchablejs/README.md

 -   callback takes an optional [changeEvent](#the-changeevent-parameter) parameter
 -   options is an object with the shape:

-    > { once: boolean; condition?: PredicateData<T>; }
+    > { once?: boolean; condition?: PredicateData<T>; }

     -   once: if true, the handler will be removed after its first invocation

     -   condition: an object with the shape:

-        > { propertyPath: string; predicate: PredicateFunction; }
+        > { propertyPath?: string; predicate: PredicateFunction; }

-        -   propertyPath: for use with object types.
+        -   propertyPath: _optional and only for use with object types_.
 A string mimicking the dot-notation lookup of a nested property.
 If this successfully resolves, the predicate's [changeEvent](#the-changeevent-parameter).res parameter is populated with its value.
-        -   predicate: a predicate function which takes a [changeEvent](#the-changeevent-parameter) parameter and must return coerce a boolean indicating whether the callback should be invoked or not.
+        -   predicate: a predicate function which takes a [changeEvent](#the-changeevent-parameter) parameter and must return a boolean (can be coerced) indicating whether the callback should be invoked or not.

 ### Watchable.when(predicateFn, callback)